 The Ethics experts group in WHO is starting to draft a policy brief on Ethics & AI-based development of medicines/vaccines.
 He invited FGAI4H experts working on this to contact him for collaboration.

-WHO is assisting its Member States by analyzing the existing legal landscape in digital health/AI and developing model legislation for the use of AI for health.
+WHO is assisting its Member States by analysing the existing legal landscape in digital health/AI and developing model legislation for the use of AI for health.

 An online training course on Ethics & Governance of AI is being developed, see the Open WHO platform at https://openwho.org/courses/ethics-ai.